Caught Plagiarizing? Learn What to do!

 Notice that the student immediately came off as genuine and real, offering an awareness of the problem without going into a lot of detail.

 This same student also offered an apology, which matters!
-This kind of approach is helpful to the online instructor because they don’t have to play the back and forth game with the student related to points 1-3 above.
+This kind of approach is helpful to the instructor because they don’t have to play the back and forth game with the student related to points 1-3 above.

 Tip 5: Ask to resubmit for partial credit